 We begin with this category because one of the most widely recognized examples of an anti-core movement is a plank.
 A plank is an anti-extension exercise because the body must resist being pulled into extension (or an excessive arch of the spine).
 In other words, think of doing a plank.
 If you completely relaxed, your hips would sink toward the floor, resulting in spinal extension of your lower back.
 Therefore, a plank requires you to recruit your core muscles to resist this pull and keep your body in a straight line.
 Anti-extension movements tax the muscles in the front of your core because they must work hard to help you resist going into that excessive spinal extension (or arch).

 IMPORTANT: Since these moves tax the front of your core — which obviously has a lot of stress on it already from your growing belly during pregnancy — anti-extension movements should be regressed, beginning in the second trimester, when you begin to develop a belly.
 Below are some examples that are more appropriate for pregnancy (and early postpartum when the core muscles are still weak).
-Click on the link for each to watch the video.

 - Incline Plank: Notice how the incline is higher here.
 This is important during the later stages of pregnancy and early postpartum period to avoid placing excess stress on the external abdominal wall.
 Focus on a lighter inhale and stronger exhale as you hold.